Ari24-cb24/DesktopUtils/README.md

 # DesktopUtils
-These are Utils for your Desktop (like the win 7 gadgets) programmed in python.
+Short descrption: These are Utils for your Desktop (like the win 7 gadgets) programmed in python.
 You can also add your own modules!